The future has landed

 @ DisinfoLab William & Mary

-Working with a team of trained software engineers to fight disinformation in the global political landscape.
+Worked with a team of trained software engineers to fight disinformation in the global political landscape.
 Co-authored a research report analyzing public sentiment trends, published in The Diplomatic Courier.
-Currently invested in helping develop Fact Forecast, a fact-checked news platform.
+Helped with initial development of Fact Forecast, a fact-checked news platform.

 Have a look, I'm sure something will pique your interest.